proddata/crate/docs/appendices/compatibility.rst

 Create table
 ------------

-:ref:`ref-create-table` supports additional storage and table parameters for sharding, replication and routing of data, and does not support inheritance.
+:ref:`sql-create-table` supports additional storage and table parameters for sharding, replication and routing of data, and does not support inheritance.